yewstack/docs/src/concepts/agents.md

 ### Bridges

 A bridge allows bi-directional communication between an agent and a component.
+Bridges also allow agents to communicate with one another.

 ### Dispatchers

 A dispatcher allows uni-directional communication between a component and an agent.
 A bridge allows a component to send messages to an agent.